Phaze-III/luftdaten-sensor-status/grafana/README.md

 # Sensor System Status Grafana dashboard

-Dahsboard to show system-related information about your Luftdaten-sensor.
+Dashboard to show system-related information about your Luftdaten-sensor.

 The dashboard uses two InfluxDB data sources: